likerRr/pipes-puzzle/README.md

 2. DefinitelyWarm

 ## Implemented features

+### Hand-drawn graphics
+It's quite simple but still better, then ASCII

 ### Restoration of the lost connection
 If connection was lost, the game tries to restore it in several attempts (with increasing pause between tries).